Unfortunately, we are unable to play the video at this time.

 It’s hard to find a more spectacular setting for a Grand Prix than Yas Island, on the eastern side of Abu Dhabi.
-It’s home to numerous 5-star hotels and the Ferrari Theme Park, and the 5.55-kilometre (3.45-mile) Yas Marina Circuit is a suitably glamorous addition to the FIA Formula One World Championship.
+It’s home to numerous 5-star hotels and the Ferrari World theme park, and the 5.55-kilometre (3.45-mile) Yas Marina Circuit is a suitably glamorous part of the FIA Formula One World Championship.
 The track has many unique touches.
-It runs alongside the island’s spectacular marina; it passes under the new 5-star Yas Viceroy hotel and alongside a new 60-metre sun tower.
+It runs alongside the island’s spectacular marina; it passes under the new 5-star Yas Viceroy Abu Dhabi hotel and alongside a 60-metre sun tower.
 The exit of the pit lane even crosses under the circuit.

 “It's a very impressive facility and the track layout is fun, so it's a great place," says Williams driver Felipe Massa.
 "With Ferrari World just around the corner, the race has a strong Ferrari flavour."

 Away from Yas Island, Abu Dhabi has lots to offer.
 It’s the largest and wealthiest of the seven United Arab Emirates, with a crude oil supply that isn’t expected to run out until the 22nd century.
 Unlike some of its neighbours in the Gulf, Abu Dhabi has retained its local traditions and charms, making it an enjoyable and interesting stop-off.

 Did you know?

 Abu Dhabi is the world’s richest city.
 The average net worth of the 420,000 permanent citizens is US$17 million.

 Abu Dhabi International Airport has recently undergone a US$6.8 billion redevelopment.
 It has many connections around the world and Etihad Airways - the national carrier and title sponsor of the Grand Prix - recently added its 50th international destination.